Quansight-Labs/quansight-labs-site/posts/2021/06/pytorch-ignite-distributed.rst

    </embed>

 .. note::

   You can also mix the usage of ``idist`` with other distributed APIs as below:

    .. code:: python

-      # PyTorch DDP + Ignite
       dist.init_process_group(backend, store=..., world_size=world_size, rank=rank)

       rank = idist.get_rank()